solana-labs/solana/docs/src/wallet-guide/apps.md

 Tokens held in Trust Wallet are only as secure as the device on which the app is installed.
 Anyone who is able to unlock your phone or tablet may be able to use the Trust Wallet app and transfer your tokens.
-It is *highly* recommended that you always use a strong passcode to lock your device and use a different passcode to open the app itself.
-Enable Trust Wallet passcode by opening the app and going to Settings -> Security -> Passcode.
+To improve security, you can add a passcode to the Trust Wallet application.
+To add a Trust Wallet passcode, open the app and go to Settings -> Security -> Passcode.

+If someone gains access to your Trust Wallet application, they can access your recovery seed phrase.
-Additionally, anyone who has access to your seed phrase will be able to recreate your Trust Wallet keys on a different device, and sign transactions from that device, rather than on your own phone or tablet.
+Anyone who has access to your seed phrase will be able to recreate your Trust Wallet keys on a different device.
+From there, they could sign transactions from that device rather than on your own phone or tablet.
-The seed phrase is displayed when a new wallet is created, and it can also be viewed at any later time in the app by going to Setting -> Wallets, and under the Options menu for a particular wallet, tap "Show Recovery Phrase".
+The seed phrase is displayed when a new wallet is created and it can also be viewed at any later time in the app by following these steps:
+ - Go to Setting -> Wallets
+ - Under the Options menu for a particular wallet tap "Show Recovery Phrase"

 If you use an insecure method of electronic backup, such as emailing yourself your seed phrase, if the email is intercepted or if anyone else has access to the same email account, they would be able to create your Trust Wallet keys on another device.

-For these reasons, we do not recommend storing large quantities of SOL using Trust Wallet.
-For long term or cold storage of larger amounts of SOL, consider using a Ledger Nano S, or a paper wallet.

 {% page-ref page="trust-wallet.md" %}